Concussion Recovery: The Role of Photobiomodulation

 The Avant Laser and Its Role in Treatment

-The Avant laser is the laser we use at Brain Hub, and is a a specialized device designed for low-level laser therapy with precise control over wavelength and power.
+The Avant laser is the device we use at Brain Hub.
+It is a specialized tool designed for low-level laser therapy with precise control over wavelength and power.
 It delivers near-infrared light, which penetrates the scalp and skull to reach brain tissue effectively.

 Considerations for PBM